MoonriseSoftwareCalifornia/CosmosCMS/README.md

 [![CodeQL](https://github.com/MoonriseSoftwareCalifornia/CosmosCMS/actions/workflows/codeql.yml/badge.svg)](https://github.com/MoonriseSoftwareCalifornia/CosmosCMS/actions/workflows/codeql.yml)
 [![Publish Docker Images CI](https://github.com/MoonriseSoftwareCalifornia/CosmosCMS/actions/workflows/docker-image.yml/badge.svg)](https://github.com/MoonriseSoftwareCalifornia/CosmosCMS/actions/workflows/docker-image.yml)

-Cosmos was built from lessons learned using SiteCore and WordPress to host high-traffic websites.
+Cosmos was built from lessons learned using SiteCore and WordPress to host high-traffic websites while at the California Department of Technology.

-SiteCore performed well but proved to be expensive and more complex than we wanted, while WordPress had security and performance challenges which required intervention--effectively making the cost to host prohibitive.
-Both systems had features we liked, but we wanted something that was simpler, less costly host, and operate than either, and we wanted something open-source.
+SiteCore performed well but proved to be too expensive and complicated, while WordPress had security and performance challenges which required administrative intervention--effectively making the cost to host prohibitive.
+Both systems had features we liked, but we wanted something that was simpler to administer and use, less costly host, high performance and something open-source.

 ## Features